identifies iron deficiency by measuring ferritin levels in your blood

 Iron Tracking

-Almost 20% of women of "reproductive age" - that means that they are menstruating - have an iron deficiency.
+Up to 20% of women women with a period have an iron deficiency.
 The reason: with each period, they lose quite a bit of iron.

 Vegans & Vegetarians